Cats love to climb, and if you don’t give them something to climb on, they may end up climbing your drapes or something worse.

 The Top 5 Best Cat Trees for Large Cats

 Cat trees come in all shapes and sizes, but not all of them are ideal for large cats.
 If your cat weighs more than 10 pounds, it might need a larger cat perch to accommodate not just its size, but to support its weight.
 Safety is always important to consider when purchasing things for your cat.

 Here are our top 5 picks for the best cat trees for large cats:

 If you’re looking for a cat tree that has it all, consider the Go Pet Club 72” Cat Tree.
 This cat tree measures a full 72 inches tall with a total of fifteen different levels.
+Plus it’s considered one of the best cat tree under $100 on the market today.
 It features three large, open platforms on top with several smaller platforms, one hideaway, and a ramp below.

 Every vertical surface is wrapped in sisal rope for scratching with several hanging toys.

 Overall, this cat tree is multi-cat friendly and sturdily constructed to support the weight of large cats.

 If you have plenty of space to work with, the Vidagoods 72” Cat Tree Play House is a great option for large cats.
 This 72-inch cat tree features three open platforms on the top level with two hideaways, several ramps, and multiple sisal-wrapped posts for scratching.

 It is covered in a soft faux fur for comfort and constructed from CARB2-Certified particleboard.